 When you’re in flight mode, your legs may be restless, continually moving legs or feet, continually cleaning, you’re tense, you feel trapped.

-As the reality your living becomes more unbearable, as you slowly lose control of your thoughts and emotions, we can try to gain control in other areas of our lives, to feel a sense of significance or control.
+As the reality of your living becomes more unbearable, as you slowly lose control of your thoughts and emotions, we can try to gain control in other areas of our lives, to feel a sense of significance or control.

-So when our relationship seems so uncertain at times, we can then, pick up obsessive behaviour to claim back some form of certainty.
-This can be down to routines, and feeling out of balance if you sway from your routine.
+So when our relationship seems so uncertain at times, we can then pick up obsessive behaviour to claim back some form of certainty.
+This can be down to routines and feeling out of balance if you sway from your routine.
 To excessive exercise, and not in a healthy way.
 Or constantly calling or messaging the narcissist, which they will twist around onto you for being “insecure.”
 Even though you have every right to feel insecure as their behaviour is sending you that way, yet they can constantly message and call you and demand you to answer.
 Yet, they do this to instil fear in you.
 You do it for love and connection another human need.

-When in the freeze survival mode people can start to procrastinate a lot, they can try to run away from their problems by not dealing with their problems.
+When in the freeze survival mode, people can start to procrastinate a lot.
+They can try to run away from their problems by not dealing with their problems.
 They can become depressed, start daydreaming, lack ambition, become extremely tired, isolate themselves from the world, become disassociated from the world and disconnect from it, dread events, feeling exhausted, have trouble completing tasks.